Main Harbor in Symi, Greece

 Spice Bazaar, Turkey

 Take advantage of visiting both countries on a yacht charter between Turkey and Greece as both are delightful cruising areas and very welcoming.
 Shop in a Turkish bazaar in the morning, and have grilled octopus and ouzo in a Greek Taverna in the evening.
 It is the best of both worlds.

 The best of both worlds does require clearance for customs and so the itinerary does need to be coordinated between entrance ports.
-For instance, there is a clearance port in Marmaris, Fethiye, Datca, and Bodrum, Turkey.
-And a clearance port on the islands of Rhodes, Symi, and Kos.
-There are costs for clearance into and out of the two countries, which you should be aware of, and most nationalities must buy a Visa for entry into Turkey for each person.
+For instance, there are clearance ports in Marmaris, Fethiye, Datca, and Bodrum, Turkey and clearance ports on the islands of Rhodes, Symi, and Kos.
+There are costs for clearance into and out of the two countries, which you should be aware of, and most nationalities must buy a visa for entry into Turkey for each person.
 However, in our opinion, spending a little time in the best of both worlds is worth the additional clearance costs.